SJTU-PLV/direct-refinement-popl24-artifact/README.md

 [spec_sim_2](DirectRefinement/demo/ClientServer.v#146) in the Coq file [demo/ClientServer.v](DirectRefinement/demo/ClientServer.v).

+## Installation

-## Requirements
+###  Requirements

-The compiler is based on CompCertO and CompCert v3.10.
+This artifact is based on CompCertO and CompCert v3.10.
 You can find the user manual of CompCert [here](http://compcert.inria.fr/man/).

-The development is known to compile with the following software:
-- Menhir v.20201216
-- Coq v8.9.1
-- OCaml v4.08.1

-## Instructions for compiling
+- If you are using the VM, all the required software have already been installed on the virtual machiine.

-We recommend using the `opam` package manager to set up a build environment.
+- If you prefer to compile the source code on your own computer, then We recommend using the `opam` package manager to set up a build environment.
 We have tested the building on Linux with the following shell commands.